tmorse2222/Tyler-M.-Portfolio/README.md

 # Tyler-M.-Portfolio
-Tyler Morse
+Tyler Morse<br>
-Professional Portfolio
+Professional Portfolio<br>
-Start Date: 06/26/22
+Start Date: 06/26/22<br>
-Most Recent Edit Date: 06/27/22
+Most Recent Edit Date: 06/27/22<br>
 <br>
-User Story:AS AN employer
+User Story: AS AN employer<br>
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to view a potential employee's deployed portfolio of work samples<br>
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position<br>
 <br>
 This is a professional portfolio built from scratch intended for use in career application processes.
 The main feature of this portfolio is the projects featured within, although certain requirements were also met for grading purposes in my Full-Stack Web Development course.
 These are as follows:<ul>
 <li>Contains a name, a recent photo, and links to sections about me, my work, and contact information</li>